 Surya Sankranti, which means there is no transit of Sun into any of twelve signs, during this specific one month’s period between two Paksha, i.e. Krishna Paksha and Shukla Paksha, is considered an inauspicious month for starting a new event such as Mundan, Namkaran Sanskar

-Khar Maas a kind of Mal Maas, is different from Adhika Maas as it occurs twice in a year during the months of Surya Sankranti in zodiac signs Dhanu and Meena, ruled by Jupiter, falls generally in the month of mid-December to mid- January from December 15,2016 to January 14,2017 and mid- March to mid- April, from 14th March to 13 April 2017 this year.
+Khar Maas a kind of Mal Maas, is different from Adhika Maas as it occurs twice in a year during the months of Surya Sankranti in zodiac signs Dhanu and Meena, ruled by Jupiter, falls generally in the month of mid-December to Mid January mid- March to mid- April.
+This year khar mas is from 14th March to 13 April 2017.

 It is considered an inauspicious period.
 All important events such as engagement, marriage, Mundan and purchasing of anything new like a house, new property should be avoided during Khar Maas.